tronicgr/AMC-AASD15A-Firmware/README.md

 ~255~~255~~a01~~a02~~a03~~a04~~a05~~A06~~0~~0~~10~~13~

 Generic data format information:
+The data string is 20 bytes long total.
 0xFF 0xFF b1 b2 b3 b4 b5 b6 b7 b8 b9 b10 b11 b12 b13 b14 b15 b16  LF CR

 0xFF 0xFF - start of data identifier for the receiving micro controller